datnguyencr/datnguyencr/README.md

 - Attend 0 meetings—only code, only greatness.
 - Goal: Become the programmer who can fix any bug, deploy any app, and make the internet slightly better… all in a single day.

----
-> “I build projects that are practical, maintainable, and fun — across mobile, desktop, and real-life experiments.”